The Secret to Happy, Long Lasting Relationships

 If you can’t tolerate your own imperfections, you won’t be able to tolerate them in another person.
 Other people will always fall short and leave you feeling disappointed and that’s definitely not a recipe for relationship success.

 3) Develop the ability to hold and sit with the discomfort and strangeness of the new and unfamiliar.
 If change felt the same as that to which you’re accustomed, it wouldn’t be change.
 (Repeat the last sentence to yourself a few times.)
-If feeling rejected and unwanted is your comfort level, it’s going to feel mighty weird and unnatural when someone expresses genuine interest and wants to be with you without you having to cajole, pressure or pester them into it.
+If feeling rejected, not good enough and unwanted is your comfort level, it’s going to feel mighty weird and unnatural when someone expresses genuine interest and wants to be with you without you having to cajole, pressure or pester them into it.

 You shouldn’t have to perform feats of strength and/or demonstrate why another person should want to be with you.
 If they can’t arrive to that conclusion of their own accord, they’re not worth your time.
 Plus, it sets up an unbalanced power dynamic in your relationships in which you’re always having to please the other person.
 Do you really want to spend the rest of your romantic life as a performing seal?